dorianprill/stroke/README.md

 - Pushing it to crates.io and maintaining it

 ## Related
-If you're looking for a published crate you can check out [Lyon](https://github.com/nical/lyon) from which I draw some inspiration.
+If you're looking for a published crate with gpu support you should check out [Lyon](https://github.com/nical/lyon) from which I draw some inspiration, it's really good.